clhughe9/assign1git/README.md

 Cody Hughes (clhughe9)

 First comment

-This i s a change on newbranch
+This is a comment on new branch